lagartoplastico/HomeAssets/README.md

 - If you change POSTGRES_USER to a different value that is not the default postgres user, you have to replace into the init_schema.sh file the statements "Owner: postgres" to "Owner: value1".
 Where value1 is the value you set inside the .env file.

 - The example domain used in this project is jdevops.xyz.
-You have to update this name with an appropiate domain.
+You have to update this name with an appropiate valid domain.

-- The docker-compose.yml file has a network called "mailserver_net" that references the docker network where the mail server you use runs.
-So, if your mail server doesn't run in the same docker ecosystem with this app erase the following lines in the docker-compose.yml file:

-docker-compose.yml

-    -mailserver_net

-    mailserver_net:

-    external: true

-But if your mail server runs in the same docker ecosystem with this app, you have to change inside the docker-compose.yml file the name "mailserver_net" with the appropiate docker network where your mail server connects.

-### Add the TLS certificate and key:

-- Add the https certificate inside a folder called https in the root path.

-- If you want to read your certificate from other location, you should update the volumes part in the docker-compose.yml file.

 ### Run with docker-compose.